 Finding a family physician or pediatrician that checks all the boxes is a personal choice.
 Even if you’ve got a great recommendation from a friend, your preferences and your family’s needs are different.

-Go with the primary care provider you feel the best about.
-You may not feel 100 percent confident in your decision at first.
-But remember, it takes time to develop a relationship with your provider.
-A family physician or pediatrician will be your point person for the health and wellness of your family for years.
+A pediatrician will be your point person for the health and wellness of your child for years.
 Over time, you’ll develop a deeper relationship and comfort with your provider, and they will gain a deeper understanding of your family’s medical history to serve as your health resource and advocate.

 Dr. Holland worked at the Blank Children’s Hospital Pediatric Emergency Department prior to joining The Iowa Clinic.
 She enjoys talking with kids, incorporating play into her exams, helping new parents get settled into parenthood, and being involved in each child’s growth and development.